Charles Scott (governor): Northwest Indian War

-The Blackberry Campaign
+Blackberry Campaign

 Washington ordered Scott to conduct a series of preliminary raids in mid-1791 that would keep the enemy occupied while St. Clair assembled the primary invasion force.
 Both Isaac Shelby and Benjamin Logan had hoped to lead the campaign, and neither would accept a lesser position.
 Shelby nevertheless supported the campaign, while Logan actively opposed it.
 Scott issued a call for volunteers to assemble at Frankfort, Kentucky, on May 15, 1791, to carry out these raids.
 Kentuckians responded favorably to the idea of an all-militia campaign, and 852 men volunteered for service, although Scott was only authorized to take 750; Senator John Brown was among the volunteers.
 After a brief delay to learn the fate of a failed diplomatic mission to the Miami tribes in the Northwest Territory, Scott's men departed from Fort Washington on May 24.
 The militiamen crossed the Ohio toward a clutch of Miami, Kickapoo, Wea, and Potawatomi settlements near the location of present-day Lafayette, Indiana.
 For eight days, they crossed rugged terrain and were bedraggled by frequent rainstorms.
 The harsh conditions spoiled the militia's supplies, and they resorted to gathering the blackberries that were growing in the area; for this reason, the expedition earned the nickname the "Blackberry Campaign".